-After the Civil War Southwest Missouri was a devastated area characterized by a failing economy, high taxes, lawlessness, disorder, and a general breakdown of society, especially in the small towns and rural regions of the area.
+After the Civil War, Southwest Missouri was a devastated area characterized by a failing economy, high taxes, lawlessness, disorder, and a general breakdown of society, especially in small towns and rural regions.

-The organization grew rapidly and by the time they met on April 5, 1885, two hundred people showed up at a meeting on Snapp’s Bald, a hilltop south of Forsyth, Missouri.
+The organization grew rapidly, and by the time they met on April 5, 1885, two hundred people showed up at a meeting on Snapp’s Bald, a hilltop south of Forsyth, Missouri.
 Kinney, an excellent speaker, was unanimously elected as their leader.
-Extracting a vow of secrecy from his followers, Kinney instructs them to recruit new members to carry out the goals of the group.
+Extracting a vow of secrecy from his followers, Kinney instructs them to recruit new members to carry out the group’s goals.

-Within days, the Bald Knobbers made a public display of their force when over 100 hundred of them broke open the door of the Taney county jail and kidnapped brothers, Frank and Tubal Taylor.
-The Taylor brothers were well known in the area for their viciousness and were being jailed for wounding a storekeeper during an argument over credit for a pair of boots.
-The local storeowner, John Dickenson, happened to be a Bald Knobber.
+Within days, the Bald Knobbers made a public display of their force when over 100 hundred of them broke open the door of the Taney County jail and kidnapped brothers, Frank and Tubal Taylor.
+The Taylor brothers were well known in the area for their viciousness and were jailed for wounding a storekeeper during an argument over credit for a pair of boots.
+The local store owner, John Dickenson, happened to be a Bald Knobber.
 After breaking the two out of jail, the mob hauled the brothers south of Forsyth and hanged them.

-The community began into split into two factions – those who followed or supported Kinney and those who thought him a tyrant and wished him dead.
+The community began to split into two factions – those who followed or supported Kinney and those who thought him a tyrant and wished him dead.

-The violence increased as the group would flog or brand suspected thieves, arsonists and robbers.
-They would hang or beat a man to death for assault, disturbing the peace or destroying property.
-Some Bald Knobbers began to use their menacing power for greedy and selfish purposes as they went after men who owed them money or who owned land that they coveted.
+The violence increased as the group flogged or branded suspected thieves, arsonists, and robbers.
+They would hang or beat a man to death for assault, disturbing the peace, or destroying property.
+Some Bald Knobbers began to use their menacing power for greedy and selfish purposes as they went after men who owed them money or owned land they coveted.
 They “settled” feuds over fence lines and property deeds, whipped men for disrupting services in their churches, or for supporting the wrong candidate in the election.

 As the Bald Knobbers grew in numbers and their violent acts escalated, a vehement resentment festered among a small group of men who called themselves the Anti-Bald Knobbers.
 However, the vigilantes thwarted every effort to mitigate the situation.
-When a judge called for a state audit to ferret out corruption among the county’s officeholders, the courthouse was burned down.
+The courthouse was burned down when a judge called for a state audit to ferret corruption among the county’s officeholders.